-The second time was in my own career when my employer no longer saw the value I brought to the table; it was golden handshake time.
-I had a great ride and have no regrets.
+The second time was in my career when my employer no longer saw the value I brought to the table; it was a golden handshake time.
+I had a great ride and had no regrets.

 One door closes and ..….

-Even though Gretzky did not lose his job he did lose a position with a team he thought he was untouchable.
-Gretzky realized he needed to have a backdoor plan; an exit strategy.
+Even though Gretzky did not lose his job, he was leaving a team he thought he was untouchable.
+Gretzky realized he needed to have a backdoor plan, an exit strategy.